bubbles

 What Are Lice?

 Lice are insects without wings that feed on human blood.
 However, someone can often encounter two different lice on their body.
-These are head and body lice.
+These are head lice and body lice.
 Head lice are found on the scalp, with spots that make it easier to see where the hair is less thick.
 Body lice often are found in bedding and clothing.

 How Does It Spread?

-What Are The Symptoms?
+What Are The Symptoms Of Lice?

 There are many symptoms of lice that you may start to notice in your child.
 The main thing you will begin to notice is your child itching their head.
-They also may complain of a tickling feeling from the bugs moving around in the hair.
-While these are two significant symptoms to look out for, you may even begin to see the insects on your child’s scalp and around their ears.
+They also may complain of a tickling feeling from the lice moving around in the hair.
+While these are two significant symptoms to look out for, you may even begin to see the lice on your child’s scalp and around their ears.

 How Do You Treat It?

 Alongside these methods, you can practice self-care ideas at home that do not include medication.
-These include washing all of the bedding and clothing that could contain the insect.
+These include washing all of the bedding and clothing that could contain lice.
 This also includes washing anything you have used on the child’s hair, including combs and hairbrushes.
 Putting the hair up in ponytails or buns and hair sprayed for girls or cutting/shaving very short for boys can help.